dexie/dexie-website-old/README-md-sync.md

 - Applies them to the corresponding files in `../dexie-web-mui/`
 - Handles file additions, modifications, and deletions
 - Uses 3-way merge as fallback for conflicts
-- Creates a commit with detailed metadata about the changes
+- Automatically commits changes with detailed metadata

 ## Features